 This is a best prospect industry for this country.
 Includes a market overview and trade data.

 Pakistan has considerable potential for using wind energy in the coastal belt of Sindh and Baluchistan (in southern Pakistan).
 The Government of Pakistan (GOP) has developed a wind power energy corridor along the southern coastal regions of Sindh and Baluchistan.
 Wind data, provided by Pakistan’s Meteorological Department, measures Pakistan’s coastal belt at 60km (Gharo-Keti Bandar) and 180km long, with an exploitable potential of 50,000MW of electricity generation through wind turbines.
-Currently there are 24 private wind projects operating, producing approximately 1235MW.
-In addition to this, 12 wind projects with cumulative capacity of 610 MW have achieved financial close and are under construction.
-However, GOP has curtailed electricity off-take from few existing wind plants as energy purchase agreements with these developers have become expensive due to impact of corona pandemic on economy, higher tariff, grid instability and currency devaluation which may impact completion of new projects.
-Yet, these wind projects, existing and upcoming, offer potential for U.S. companies particularly for turbine manufacturers.
+Currently there are 26 private wind projects operating, producing approximately 1335MW.
+In addition to this, 10 wind projects with cumulative capacity of 510 MW have achieved financial close and are under construction.
+As Government of Pakistan has developed RE Policy which envisages generating 60 percent of energy from renewable resources by 2030, the ambitious target provides several opportunities for wind energy market in Pakistan.

-In addition to large hydro, there are certain prospects of development of small-mini-micro hydro power.
+In addition to large hydro, there are prospects of development of small-mini-micro hydro power with a revised RE Policy.
 GOP considers small hydropower projects as clean and inexpensive source of energy.
 Small hydropower projects are mainly located in the remote areas of Pakistan particularly North of country.
-Primarily, these projects are awarded and approved by provincial governments to developers.
-At present 128 MW of small hydro projects are operational, whereas projects of 877 MW are under implementation.
+Recently, GOP has identified new generation requirements by capacity, fuel technology and utilizing indigenous resources for power generation by announcing Indicative Generation Capacity Expansion Plan (IGCEP).
+This plan envisages developing hydropower projects by adding additional 13000 MW hydropower capacity till 2030, from an existing capacity of 9000 MW – 25 percent share in the total mix.

 To expand renewable energy in Pakistan’s energy mix, the World Bank has provided $100 million of financing to Sind Solar Energy Project to support independent power producers develop 400 MW of new solar power projects and provide partial grants to private sector firms for the commercial provision of Solar Home Systems to 200,000 households.